shinolab/autd3/README.md

 This cross-platform library supports Windows, macOS, and Linux (including Single Board Computer such as Raspberry Pi).
 </p>

-> [!WARNING]
-> From v17.0.0, the software is completely incompatible with v2.x and v3.x firmware.
-> Before using this library, write the latest firmware in `firmware`.
-For more information, please see [autd3-firmwre](https://github.com/shinolab/autd3-firmware).

 ## Document

 * [日本語/Japanese](https://shinolab.github.io/autd3-doc/jp)